kelseyhightower/pipeline/README.md

 done
 ```

 At this point the GitHub repositories are mirrored to your Cloud Source Repositories.
-To keep them in sync deploy the `reposync` Cloud Function to your project.
+To keep the Cloud Source repositories synchronized deploy the [reposync webhook](https://github.com/kelseyhightower/reposync) to your project.

 #### Deploy the reposync Cloud Function